 We ask that…

-- You deliver at least five lessons with your class using the venue workshop as inspiration for their poetry writing (lesson plans provided)
+- You deliver two lessons with your class (lesson plans provided)

 - You nominate and ensure the inclusion of your students in the performance and publishing opportunities

 - You and your students complete the post-project evaluation survey